Skip to main content

 Switching from Tasmota to ESPHome takes time.
 There’s a learning curve to create the configuration files.
 But once you get the hang of it, the freedom to define exactly how your smart devices behave is game changing.

 If you are looking for something to install on your first switch, Tasmota is still a great place to start.
 But if you reach the limits of what you can do with it, it might be time to switch over to ESPHome.
-Some things take effort, but by with that effort you can build a smart home where every piece is smart on your terms.
+Some things take effort, but with that effort you can build a smart home where every piece is smart on your terms.

 Published on August 20, 2025